Saturday 26 March 2022

-Our popular Book Bench trail will be back, bigger and better for 2021, showcasing vibrant artwork created by local school children, staff and volunteers at Adlington Library and students from Edge Hill University.
+Our popular Book Bench trail will be back, bigger and better for 2022, showcasing vibrant artwork created by local school children and students from Edge Hill University.

-These brightly coloured benches are designed and decorated by eleven schools in Chorley, working in partnership with Edge Hill University, each with a design based on a popular children’s book, encouraging children to explore the story while decorating their bench.
-This year Adlington Library and Edge Hill University have also created benches for the trail.
+These brightly coloured benches are designed and decorated by eleven schools in Chorley, Acorns Primary School in Preston and Asmall Primary School in Ormskirk who have been working in partnership with Edge Hill University.
+Each school has painted a design based on a popular children’s book, encouraging children to explore the story while decorating their bench.

 The primary schools taking part include: